Skip to content

 Session.SetIgnoreStatus(false);

-If automatic status verification is disabled you expected to explicitly check the response returned from DoExecute.
+If automatic status verification is disabled, you are expected to explicitly check the response returned from DoExecute.

-Record Failed REST Actions controls what to record when action returns status other than 200.
-If it is true then recorded step has additional parameter ignoreStatus=true.
-This flag is only added then action has also failed during recording.
+Record Failed REST Actions controls what to record when an action returns a status other than 200.
+If it is true, the recorded step has an additional parameter ignoreStatus=true.
+This flag is only added when the action also failed during recording.

 FailingEndpoint1.DoExecute({}, true);